 How can valuation and management of nature-based destinations contribute to sustainability?
-This is the question you will be able to answer after graduating from the Master Programme in Sustainable Destination Development, specialising in Sustainable Nature-Based Destinations.
-This is an international Master's programme in which you will be working together with researchers and lecturers in a wide range of subjects with the objective of a career in sustainable destination development.
-The programme is held at Uppsala University Campus Gotland, in the World Heritage city of Visby, one of the most appreciated tourist destinations in the Nordic countries.
+After graduating from the Master's Programme in Sustainable Destination Development, specialising in Sustainable Nature-Based Destinations, you will be able to answer this question.
+You will be working together with researchers and lecturers to build a strong career in sustainable destination development.
+The programme is held at Uppsala University's Campus Gotland, in the World Heritage city of Visby, one of the most appreciated tourist destinations in the Nordic countries.

 Why this programme?

 Tourist destinations across the world face major challenges.
 With less visitors, their economies will be threatened; with more visitors, their social, cultural and ecological sustainability will be threatened.
 How can visits become sustainable?
 What is required to achieve sustainable visitor locations, and how can we ensure they will remain this way?
-The Master Programme in Sustainable Destination Development is a new programme aimed at those of you who want to develop cross-border, international key competencies in this field.
+You should study this specialisation in Sustainable Nature-Based Destinations, within the Master's Programme in Sustainable Destination Development, if you want to develop cross-border, international key competencies in this field.

 The first semester starts with an introductory course in Sustainable Destination Development.
 After this, you will engage in a course on Environmental Sustainability of Tourism and a second one on Nature-Based Destinations and Sustainable Development.

 The second semester starts with a hands-on project course for multidisciplinary teams.
 You will be using a so called design-thinking methodology working with a sustainability challenge.
 This is followed by a methods course.
 After this, you will write a Master's thesis.

 In the classroom we use lectures, seminars, group and individual work, with both theory and practice.
 Important parts of the teaching and learning take place outside the classroom, in the real world, with excursions and working together with public and private actors on Gotland.